marthadelaossa/marthadelaossa/README.md

  🔭 I’m currently working as **QA Automation**

-- 👨‍💻 All of my projects are available at [Here](https://github.com/marthadelaossa)
+- 👨‍💻 All of my projects are available [Here](https://github.com/marthadelaossa)

 - 📫 How to reach me **marthadelaossa@gmail.com**